List of Pound Puppies characters: Humans

-Mr. Bruno – The owner of Bruno's Meat Market whose weenies are stolen by Bright Eyes in The Bright Eyes Mob.
+Mr. Bruno – the owner of Bruno's Meat Market whose weenies are stolen by Bright Eyes in "The Bright Eyes Mob".
 In a TV interview, he incorrectly describes Bright Eyes as a "vicious criminal-type canine".
-Voiced by Brian Cummings (uncredited).
+Bruno is voiced by Brian Cummings (uncredited).

-Matthew – A red-haired boy with freckles who has a pet mouse named Blabber.
+Matthew – a red-haired boy with freckles who has a pet mouse named Blabber.
 He teaches Blabber how to play horns to the tune of "Three Blind Mice".
-They participate at the Annual Pet Talent Show in Bright Lights, Bright Eyes.
+They participate at the Annual Pet Talent Show in "Bright Lights, Bright Eyes".

-Pierre – A general store manager who sells Katrina Stoneheart traps to capture the Pound Puppies in Snow Puppies.
+Pierre – a general store manager who sells Katrina Stoneheart traps to capture the Pound Puppies in "Snow Puppies".
 Pierre even sells a snowmobile to Katrina.
-Voiced by René Auberjonois.
+He is voiced by René Auberjonois.

-Laura Swanson – An inuit girl who wins the sled race with her dog in Snow Puppies.
+Laura Swanson – an Inuk girl who wins the sled race with her dog in "Snow Puppies".

-Terry – A brown-haired boy who comes to the dog pound Cooler is staying in Cooler, Come Back.
+Terry – a brown-haired boy who comes to the dog pound Cooler is staying in "Cooler, Come Back".
 He is unsure on which dog he should adopt until Cooler tells him to adopt Burlap.
 Terry then adopted Burlap, saving him from the red leash.
-Voiced by Phillip Glasser.
+He is voiced by Phillip Glasser.